mtgjson/mtgjson-website/docs/downloads/all-files/index.md

 > ### AllIdentifiers
 >
-> File containing all [Card (Set)](/data-models/card-set/) cards organized by card's [uuid](/data-models/card-set/#uuid) property.
+> File containing all [Card (Set)](/data-models/card-set/) cards organized by the [uuid](/data-models/card-set/#uuid) property.
 >
 > <DownloadNativeSelect fileName='AllIdentifiers'/>

 > ### AllPrices
 >
-> File containing all prices of cards in various formats organized by card UUID.
+> File containing all prices of cards in various formats organized by a card's `uuid` property.
 See the [All Prices](/abstract-models/all-prices/) Abstract Model for the model of returned data.
 >
 > <DownloadNativeSelect fileName='AllPrices'/>